fac22/microblogging_site-DASE/README.md

 ### Is this just twitter?
 280 characters is too many.
-Think small, like 50.
+Try 50.

 ### That's not a lot!
 I'm still getting my point across, no?